 Experience in the military is highly valued at the Tepper School of Business.
 You'll discover that you're part of a squad, not a battalion.

 We appreciate the leadership and team skills, as well as the diversity of experiences that this particular community of students brings to the classroom and to the overall student experience.

 We believe that our innovative leadership program and our analytical approach to decision-making is a powerful asset when paired with military students’ proven leadership and teamwork skills.
-We have found that military students/Tepper MBA graduates make a strong transition into the civilian workforce based in part upon the structure and caliber of our program.
+We have found that military students who are Tepper School MBA graduates make a strong transition into the civilian workforce based in part upon the structure and caliber of our program.

-Camaraderie is evident here – we are among the smallest of the Top 10 B-schools in the U.S. and are proud of the supportive and close-knit culture that is fostered here.
-Teamwork is part of our DNA, with team projects, team presentations and capstone courses integrated into all aspects of the coursework.
+Camaraderie is evident here; teamwork is part of our DNA, with team projects, team presentations and capstone courses integrated into all aspects of the coursework.

 Yellow Ribbon School

 The Tepper School of Business is a Yellow Ribbon School; learn more about the Tepper School's involvement in the Yellow Ribbon Program in the tuition and financial aid section of this website.